Local health departments send this message: ‘Avoid gatherings & think of others’

 CENTRAL VALLEY, Calif.
-(KGPE) – As the rate of transmission and hospitalizations increase throughout the Central Valley, local health departments are sending this message: avoid gatherings and think of others.
+(KSEE) – As the rate of transmission and hospitalizations increase throughout the Central Valley, local health departments are sending this message: avoid gatherings and think of others.

 “Our numbers are increasing dramatically,” said Leticia Berber, health educator with the Fresno County Department of Public Health.